Nasdanika-Templates/drawio-site/README.md

 ## Upgrading NSD CLI version

-When a new version of Nasdanika CLI is released you may update lines 33 and 35 in ``site.yml`` to point to the new distribution.
+When a new version of Nasdanika CLI is released you may update line 33 in ``site.yml`` to point to the new distribution.

 ## Adding support for a new documentation format